Acknowledging Indigenous Custodians

-We acknowledge the Monacan People as the traditional custodians of the land in and around Charlottesville.
+We acknowledge the Monacan People as the Indigenous custodians of the land in and around Charlottesville.
 Kluge-Ruhe practices two forms of recognition:

-- Acknowledgement of Traditional Custodians of the Land
+- Acknowledgement of Indigenous Custodians of the Land

 - Welcome to Country